ericchchiu/u1720146_DS7004_courseworkCodeAndData/README.md

 u1720146@uel.ac.uk

 ------------------------------------------------------------
-20200921:
+20200921: "torturing the data until it confesses" -- has WANs done that?

 A paragraph extracted from Hands-On Machine Learning...
 2nd ed.
 2019:
-("torturing the data until it confesses")
 "Are you convinced?
 You shouldn’t be: I cheated!
 I tried many configurations until I found one that demonstrated a strong improvement.
 If you try to change the classes or the random seed, you will see that the